brucou/movie-search-app/article/article.md

 ## Refactoring towards state machines
 Did you notice the shape of our specifications ?
-Abstracting over application-specific content, the specifications follow the pattern : `GIVEN state WHEN event THEN actions`.
+Abstracting over application-specific content, the specifications follow the pattern: `GIVEN state WHEN event THEN actions`.
 That is the *event-state-action* paradigm which can be used to describe most of the user interfaces we see on the web.
 That paradigm leads us to a refactoring with state machines.